RakenShahi/Cinema-booking/README.md

 people don’t need to visit cinema, stay in a queue and return home with a disappointment if the hall is full and there are no seats.
 In addition to that, people should use this system to get information regarding the movies, their showing shifts and advance booking of the tickets.

+# NOTE
+This is bachelor's project which is buit in fifth semester in 2017 AD

 # Tools Used
 PHP, MySQL, HTML, CSS, Bootstrap